apache/oozie/docs/src/site/markdown/CoordinatorFunctionalSpec.md

 nominal time.
 For example, suppose action 1 and 2 are both `READY`, the current time is 5:20pm, and both actions' nominal times are before 5:19pm.
 Both actions will become `SKIPPED`, assuming they don't transition to `SUBMITTED` (or a terminal state) before then.

+In case the Coordinator job's execution mode is LAST_ONLY or NONE, then the Coordinator action number to be materialized can be huge.
+This can be too much for only one CoordMaterializeTransitionXCommand to handle, as it would lead to OOM as described in OOZIE-3254.
+In order to prevent this situation to happen, the current approach only lets a certain amount of actions to be materialized within a CoordMaterializeTransitionXCommand with the default value of 10000, which can be configured through Oozie configuration defined in either oozie-default.xml or oozie-site.xml using the property name `oozie.service.CoordMaterializeTriggerService.action.batch.size`.
+NOTE: this "batch mode" can be turned off by setting its value to -1.
+Once a CoordMaterializeTransitionXCommand is finished, the CoordMaterializeTriggerService is responsible for materializing the potential remaining Coordinator actions.
+NOTE: the CoordMaterializeTriggerService gets triggered in every 5 minutes by default.
+This means if the Coordinator job's execution mode is LAST_ONLY or NONE, a maximum number of `oozie.service.CoordMaterializeTriggerService.action.batch.size` will be materialized in every 5 minutes.

 **<font color="#800080">Syntax: </font>**